myselfhimself/gmic-blender/README.md

 ## Installing
 For now, nothing works :) Still, the Continuous Delivery script is set up.
 [Head over to the Releases section for downloads.](https://github.com/myselfhimself/gmic-blender/releases)

+## Test Driven Development
+We are using a WIP Blender Python Pytest framework named [blender-addon-tester](https://github.com/myselfhimself/blender-addon-tester).